 Environmental factors have also affected the global migration flow, as many people are fleeing areas of climatic degradation.
-At the same time, environmental migration also serves as an adaptation strategy for those who are affected by the impacts of climate change.
+Environmental migration is an approach that helps in sustaining the climate change.

 The win-win role that the developed countries can play is to invest in community development initiatives, invest in women empowerment initiatives, support education for girls and women, and support women leadership initiatives so that families will be stronger, communities will become more stable, and peace and development will flourish, as well as ensuring a return on investment for the developed nations.